What is MEV? Maximal Extractable Value explained

-• Discussing what is MEV
+• Discussing what MEV is

 • Examining how MEV extraction works